Tag Archives: Joan Boix

 Written by David Robinson, as the trees tighten their grip on Joe and encircle his men, he uses his extendable limbs to reach through the thorns and grab one of the lasers, killing the plant that has him captive.
 We then get this amusing panel (below left) showing him helping his men to escape, before they spot commotion in the distance where a giant caterpillar is being attacked by the trees.
 They pick it up and throw it to the side as they chase down the landing party, but then Joe has an idea.
 Still a few miles from their shuttle craft they climb on board the giant insect and throughout this increasingly dangerous situation Joe can’t help but be enthralled by it all.

-A whole new chapter in Barrie Tomlinson’s Loner‘s adventure on the surface of the planet begins and it takes a turn for the truly bizarre.
+A whole new chapter in Barrie Tomlinson’s Loner‘s adventure begins and it takes a turn for the truly bizarre.
 Finally leaving the underground world he’s been trapped in since the first issue, he finds himself in the jungle, still unable to contact the Wildcat.
 Frustrated, he goes to kick what looks like a random round object on the ground but it squeals in pain, floats up into the air, expands and surrounds Loner, trapping him inside what looks like a giant jelly.
 Still able to breathe, he tries to reason with whatever this creature is and apologise.
-At this point something happens that I have no recollection of from reading this as a kid.
+At this point something happens that I have no recollection of reading as a kid.

 As an adult it’s initially a bit of a shift for the Loner strip but nevertheless it’s a fun outing with some great imagery of the world around him.
 But it appears the fun will soon be taking a decidedly darker tone, back to more of what we had before.
 Suddenly surround by three giant ants who have just watched Loner kill their buddy, he tries to make a run for it and ends up caught in a huge spider’s web.
 But it’s the Next Issue page that really shows us where we’re headed.

-Now that is a monster worthy of David Pugh’s art and a suitable foe for my favourite character!
+Now that’s a monster and a suitable foe for my favourite character!
 I feel like we’ve been misdirected into believing the strip was taking a lighter approach, only for us to be hit with this image.
 What a bluff!
-What an issue the next one is going to be too, what with the Turbo strip’s revelations and tone and this to look forward to as well now.
+What an issue the next one is going to be too, what with the Turbo strip’s revelations and tone and then this to look forward to now.
 But we’re not quite finished with issue eight yet.
 The Wildcat Complete tale has a strong message and, while it’s a coincidence, a question on the letters page sets it up for us.

 Kathleen probably wrote in while reading those first few issues.
-As I said at the time, the comic started off with some brilliant misdirection (Wildcat was good at this).
+As I said at the time, the comic started off with some brilliant misdirection.
+(Wildcat was good at this.)
 As the stories developed, what Kathleen had witnessed would be turned on its head, teaching us all not to judge a creature (or indeed anyone) by their looks alone.
-Aliens advertised as hideous monsters became allies, scary ones were shown to be simply defending themselves, and often humans were the worst culprits of the horrors to be found in deep space, especially in the complete stories.
+Aliens advertised as hideous monsters became allies, scary ones were shown to be simply defending themselves, and often humans were the worst culprits of the horrors to be found in deep space, especially in the anthology stories.
 This issue is no exception.

 Just when you think the human race can’t disappoint us any further

 Gliz, drawn by Joan Boix, tells the tale of an alien worker on board the Wildcat.
 With a lizard-like face and two extra arms resembling tentacles he’s the butt of constant jokes from his small-minded work colleagues in the scientific research department, where he works as a cleaner.
 You’d think scientists would know better.
-Their constant bullying, just because he’s different, makes him uncontrollably nervous, which results in him being rather accident prone.
-Of course, when accidents happen the humans only see these as proof that they were right about him all along, even though it’s their fault.
+Their constant bullying, just because he’s different, makes him uncontrollably nervous and this results in him being rather accident prone.
+Of course, when accidents happen the humans only see these as proof that they were right, even though it’s their fault.

 On the final page Gliz realises the pirates are going to hijack the Wildcat and kill everyone on board.
 Setting the controls to self-destruct he consoles himself that at least he’ll die a hero and be redeemed in the eyes of the people he just wanted to be close to.
 But just when you think the human race couldn’t disappoint us any further the story finishes on this note below.